hexlabsio/kloudformation/docs/reference/functions/reference.md

 All resources and parameters can be referenced by calling the `ref()` function.

+> Info on Ref from AWS can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)

 <pre class="kotlin" data-highlight-only>
 val instance = instance()
 eIP {